 OBJECTIVE To reduce carbon emissions.
 INDICATOR Period average volume per hectare harvested.
-TARGET Increase the average harvest volume by 20% within the next 25 years.
-VARIANCE +/- 5 Year Period 2022 Update The average volume per hectare harvested was 66 tonnes/ha.
-This is based of all treatments excluding commercial thinnings.
+TARGET Increase the the next 25 y VARIANCE ne average harvest volume by 20% within 5 years.
+2023 Update The average volume per hectare harvested was 49 tonnes/ha.
+This is based on all treatments excluding commercial thinning's.
+This volume is down by approximately 25% from 2022 since new ecological treatments have been implemented which leaves more retention on site.